 - Harness the full power of SAS statistical analysis software, thanks to our partnership with the global leader in business analytics services

 - Address real-world industry-based problems and conduct a major research project on a theme of your choice

 We will advise you of your study plan - the running order and availability of the modules - when you are invited to enrol.
 If we have insufficient numbers of students interested in an optional module, this may not be offered.
 In addition, where demand is high, some modules may be subject to a cap.

 The online Big Data Analytics MSc comprises three progressive stages: postgraduate certificate (PG Cert), postgraduate diploma (PG Dip) and masters (MSc).
 You will be required to achieve 60 credits to complete each award within the programme, totalling to 180 credits to achieve the masters.

-You will be awarded a Postgraduate Certificate in Big Data Analytics if you pass the 20-credit core module Studying at Masters Level and Research Methods and two other 20-credit modules (adding up to 60 credits) from either the core modules or the optional modules.
+You will be awarded a Postgraduate Certificate in Big Data Analytics if you pass the 20-credit core module Emerging Computer Technologies and Research Methods and two other 20-credit modules (adding up to 60 credits) from either the core modules or the optional modules.